Skip to Main Content

 Vermont employers with the requisite number of "employees" – people who have been continuously employed by the same employer for a period of one year for an average of at least 30 hours per week – are required to provide certain amounts of family and parental leave.
 21 V.S.A. § 471.

-Family leave encompasses leave for the serious illness (an illness posing imminent danger of death, requiring hospitalization or in-home care under a physician's direction) of the employee, their child (including a stepchild, ward, or foster child), spouse, parent, or parent-in-law.
+Family leave encompasses leave for a serious illness (an illness posing imminent danger of death, requiring hospitalization or in-home care under a physician's direction) of the employee, their child (including a stepchild, ward, or foster child), spouse, parent, or parent-in-law.
 This leave is available if the employer has 15 or more employees as defined above.
 21 V.S.A. § 471.

 Parental leave encompasses leave for the birth of the employee's child or placement of a child aged 16 or under for the purpose of adoption.
 This leave is available if the employer has ten or more employees as defined above.
 21 V.S.A. § 471.